#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to learn when planting spring flowers, vegetables, and other seeds is your planting zone.
+The first thing to know when planting vegetables, spring flowers, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA zone map and learn when to plant seeds.
+Find your zone on the USDA growing zone map and learn when to plant seeds.

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
 If you start them a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone